-First thing on any homeowner’s mind when going green is cost.
-The truth of the matter is you just might end up spending less by going green with your plumbing than going a more conventional route.
-Maybe your initial cost maybe just slightly higher but in the long run, you’ll save by reduced energy costs and water consumption.
+The first thing on any homeowner’s mind when going green is cost.
+The truth is you might end up spending less by going green with your plumbing than going a more conventional route.
+Maybe your initial cost might be slightly higher, but in the long run, you’ll save by reducing energy costs and water consumption.
 Consider it an investment in your home.
-We live in a “gotta have it now world” but in this case over a short period of time you’re almost guaranteed to see your green plumbing pay for itself.
+We live in a “gotta have it now world,” but in this case, you’re almost guaranteed to see your green plumbing pay for itself over a short period.

-Saving a few bucks on your utility bills is only part of the equation.
-Let me give you an example: green plumbing can provide cleaner water providing you and your family with a healthier home and will conserve our precious water resources.
-We often look at the here and now but we need to take on a new perspective and start thinking about the future of the next generation.
+Saving a few bucks on utility bills is only part of the equation.
+Let me give you an example: green plumbing can provide cleaner water, provide you and your family with a healthier home, and conserve our precious water resources.
+We often look at the here and now, but we need to take on a new perspective and start thinking about the future of the next generation.
 We often look at the big picture and get overwhelmed, but in reality, it’s more about each person doing their part to give our children and grandchildren a better place to live.

 Murrieta Plumbing Company For Energy Efficient Home Inspection

-- Make Sure all Your Pipes are Properly Insulated – Pipes that exist on your exterior walls can lose a significant amount of heat loss as it moves for your hot water heater to your faucet.
-Not only will properly insulated pipes cut down on the time it takes to warm your water, it will save you more on your utility costs.
+So, where do we start?
+Below are a few tips that will get your mind moving in the right direction regarding green plumbing.
+Remember, you don’t need to tackle every issue at one time.
+Start with low-flow showerheads, toilets, and faucets.
+Then slowly move on to washers, dishwashers, and water heaters.
+Make Sure all Your Pipes are Properly Insulated – Pipes on the exterior walls can experience significant heat loss as the water moves from your hot water heater to your faucet.
+Not only will properly insulated pipes cut down on the time it takes to warm your water it will also save you more on your utility costs.

-- Have a New Energy Saving Hot Water Heater Installed – Did you know that heating your hot water can account for as much as 15% of your total home energy cost?
-You can save big by installing a New high-efficiency hot water heater.
-Out with the old and in with the new, if your hot water heater has already run its course why wait till it completely shuts down?
+Did you know that heating your hot water can account for as much as 15% of your total home energy cost?
+You can save big by installing a new high-efficiency water heater if your water heater has already run its course, out with the old and in with the new.
+Why wait till it completely shuts down?

-- Install Low Flow Shower Heads and Faucets – This may come as a surprise but low flow shower heads and faucets can reduce your water consumption by as much as 60%.
+This may come as a surprise, but low-flow shower heads and faucets can reduce your water consumption by as much as 60%.
 Less hot water means less energy, good for the environment, and good for your bank account.
-If you have teenagers in the house that can’t get out of the shower in a timely manner, low flow shower heads are perfect.
+Low-flow shower heads are perfect if you have teenagers in the house who can’t get out of the shower in a timely manner.

-- Have New Low Flush Toilets Installed – Nothing consumes more water in your home than flushing a toilet.
-Each person on average will use 28 gallons of water per day, just by flushing.
-Most people think that low flow toilets just don’t provide enough water flow to get everything down.
-That’s just not the case, low flow toilets use two to five times less water per flush than the old conventional toilets and are designed to do as good or better job.
+Nothing consumes more water in your home than flushing a toilet.
+Each person, on average, will use 28 gallons of water per day just by flushing.
+Most people think low-flow toilets don’t provide enough water flow and pressure to get everything down.
+That’s not the case; low-flow toilets use two to five times less water per flush than old conventional toilets and are designed to do a better job removing solid waste.

-- Energy Efficient Appliances Can Use 50% less Water – By installing energy saving efficient cloth washers and dishwashers, you can reduce your water consumption in these appliances by up to 50%.
+By installing energy-saving efficient cloth washers and dishwashers, you can reduce your water consumption in these appliances by up to 50%.
 Our government has taken some of the guesswork out of choosing an appliance.
 Look for the Energy Star label on all appliances.

-Now am I advising you to go out and purchase all new appliances?
-My intention is to have these energy saving tips on the forefront of your mind.
-When an appliance has seen it’s day and is ready to be replaced think about this:
+Our goal is to equip you with the tools to make educated decisions when purchasing a new appliance.
+I intend to have these energy-saving tips on the forefront of your mind.
+When an appliance has seen its day and is ready to be replaced, think about this:

 - Invest in our environment and make sure your new appliance has the Energy Star Label